uli-heller/redirect-html-body/README.md

 - Change your working directory to the one containing this README.md: `cd ~/git-projects/redirect-html-body`
 - Start a python http server: `python -m http.server 8888`
 - Open this URL within a browser: [http://localhost:8888](http://localhost:8888)
+- Top level test
+  - Click on "source.html"
+  - Expect "destination.html" to be shown
+- Subfolder test

 Files